Advanced Lazy Expressions and Persistent Reductions¶

 First, let’s build a string expression that sums the contents of array a

 .
-In this context, creating a string version of the expression is critical; otherwise, reductions should be computed eagerly.
+In this context, creating a string version of the expression is critical; otherwise, the sum reduction will be computed eagerly.

 [2]: